Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 For _Insertion_ if the succ node in the current path is the current node in the ref, it means that.
 In the current path there is a node that is missing in the ref, that is an insertion.

-For _SNV_ if the sequence are different.
+For _SNV_ if the sequences are different.

 ### 3. Validation VCF

-I use vg tools for working with genome variation graphs for validate VCF obtained from GFA.https://github.com/vgteam/vg From VCF obtained with script I obtained the same graph that I use from start.
+I use vg tools for working with genome variation graphs for validate VCF obtained from GFA. https://github.com/vgteam/vg From VCF obtained with script I obtained the same graph that I use from start.

 ```